• Skip to main content

 In 2006 year models, the turbocharger was improved to increase efficiency and reduce heat generation.
 Additionally, the size of the inlet manifold increased and was redesigned to prevent the heat issue from the previous year models.
 The engine was also outfitted with a larger radiator and cooling fan to improve cooling capacity and prevent overheating.

-Overall, as mentioned, this isn’t a massively common problem, but it can become common for frequent tow-ers who live in hot climates.
-Heat is one of the biggest killers of engines, so preventing excess heat is a must.
 One of the best reliability mods for the LLY is upgrading to a larger and less restrictive turbo inlet.

 6. Fuel Pressure Relief Valve